((The Father's Day Special -- page 11 of 24))

 "Hold on!" he managed to shout, more out of courtesy than actual instruction.

 All of his orbiting cubes were dropped as he instead shifted all of his focus to shoving everyone out of harm's way.
 It was a split-second that he couldn't second guess.
-He could've tried to shield them all from the falling debris, but this cave was huge, and that was unknown volume of earth that was about to come down on their heads.
+He could've tried to shield them all from the falling debris, but this cave was huge, and that was an unknown volume of earth that was about to come down on their heads.

 What was known, however, was the way out of the cave.
 The airflow was more than a little muddled now, but he still remembered which way it was going earlier, when things were calmer.